What if I was abused years ago?

 We are sorry this happened to you, but know you are not alone.
 Realize that although that person may not be supportive, there are people out there willing and able to support you in even better ways.
 For more advice and thoughts from a survivor who has experienced something similar, click here.

 It’s important to remember that sexual assault is a crime—no matter the circumstances.
 You did nothing wrong.
-There is a false assumption that exists that when alcohol is involved in assault, it lessons the crime—as if the perpetrator is somehow less responsible for their actions under the influence and the survivor is more responsible if they have been drinking.
+There is a false assumption that exists that when alcohol or another substance is involved in assault, it lessens the crime—as if the perpetrator is somehow less responsible for their actions under the influence and the survivor is more responsible if they were under the influence.
 This is wrong.
 Nothing you did caused this to happen.

 We recommend consulting a lawyer in your state or jurisdiction to learn more.